搶嫗戝妛戝妛堾岺妛宯尋媶壢 儅僥儕傾儖岺妛愱峌 婌懡尋媶幒

 仯 A schematic of SiO2 growth by thermal oxidation of SiC.
 The reduction of interface defect formation is needed. 仯 Oxide growth on 4H-SiC(0001) in nanometer-thick region was found to follow the interface-reaction-limited model (based on accurate determination of film thickness of nanometer-thick films).

 仯 C-V (capacitance-voltage乯 characteristics of 4H-SiC (0001).
-High-frequency curve is almost identical with an ideal one shown by dotted line. 仯 Comparison of the interface state density on 4H-SiC with the previously reported typical values on 4H-SiC.
-The world-smallest value was demonstrated in our study (from the press release on July 25, 2014).
+High-frequency curve is almost identical with an ideal one shown by dotted line. 仯 Reduction of interface state density (Dit) was demostrated when the density of nitrogen incorporated on the SiC surface was maximized based on a reaction model analysis taking account of both nitridation and oxidation reactions.

 仯 Significant peak shifts of lattice vibrations of SiO2 for a few nanometer-thick thermal oxides on SiC, caused by the strained structure formation at SiC/SiO2 interface (FTIR-ATR analysis). 仯Strained structure of thermal oxides on SiC within a few nanometer from the interface strongly depends on the crystal faces of SiC.
 We found that the amount of shift of the lattice vibration peaks is quite different between the oxides on (0001) and (000-1) faces (thickness-dependence of the FTIR-ATR peaks乯.

-3. Dielectric Properties and Interface of Ultrathin High-k Oxides
+3. Dielectric Properties and Interface Phenomena of Ultrathin Oxides for Advanced CMOS Devices

 - Material design of high-k (high dielectric constant) oxides for CMOS gate insulators.

-- Understanding the phenomena at oxide interface, such as interface dipole layer formation which contributes to the threshould voltage control of MOS devices.
+- Understanding the phenomena at oxide interface, such as interface dipole layer formation which contributes to the advanced threshould voltage control technology of MOS devices.

 Electron potential barrier sometimes appears at the interface between two kinds of oxides by "interface dipole effect", even those two materials are insulators without free electrons.
-This interface effect has an important role in MOS devices, in the control of threshould votage of transistors.
-We are investigating the physical origin of the dipoles to establish a guideline to control this phenomenon.
+This interface effect has an important role in MOS devices, for example, in the tuning of threshould votage of the advanced CMOS devices.
+We are investigating the physical origin of the dipoles and developing a guideline for the advanced control of this phenomenon.

 仯Schematic image of the interface dipole layer between high-k dielectric and SiO2 on Si (for the case of dipole from high-k toward SiO2). 仯 Strength of the interface dipole effect between high-k and SiO2 seems to correlate with areal density of oxygen atoms in high-k materials.
 The microscopic structural property of high-k oxides should be one of the important factors to detemine the dipole effects.